ukw100/FM22/README.md

 * Zeile 3: Wenn Vorwärtsrichtung an und F1 an, dann Ausgang AUX1 an.
 * Zeile 4: Wenn F2 an, dann Ausgang AUX2 an.
 * Zeile 5: Wenn F3 an, dann Logik "Rangiergang" an.
-* Zeile 6: Wenn F4 an, dann Logik "ABV" an.
+* Zeile 6: Wenn F4 an, dann Logik "ABV aus" an.
 * Zeile 7: Wenn F5 an, dann AUX3 an.
 * Zeile 8: Wenn F6 an, dann AUX4 an.
 * usw.